About Us

 Setting a course for a new type of biotech

 Despite the proliferation of genomic data, clinical data, and new biological technologies, many of the most pressing diseases in society are proving intractable with the current approaches.
-In many disease areas, we have more information than we dreamed we’d ever had, and we still have no idea where to start-- what exactly to drug in the first place?
+In many disease areas, scientific advancements have unlocked unimaginable levels of information, yet the challenge of successful and specific targeting remains.
 Some conditions present as one disease, when they’re actually a multitude of different diseases.
 In many diseases, we know a particular gene is involved in the disease, but have no idea which molecular mechanism will “fix” it.

 Octant envisions a new approach to tackle these problems.
 We believe that recent advances in synthetic biology enable a new type of biotechnology.
 For example, we can today engineer cells to compute biological information at far greater accuracy and throughput than computational simulation.
 We set out on a journey to map the biochemical mechanisms that link genetics and chemical features to the disease.
 Because, ultimately, it’s the biochemical mechanisms that we drug.